 We talk all the time about the importance of mindful eating for adults, why not build those same skills in babes?
 One study in this area found that BLW infants had a lower risk of obesity because they could practice self-regulation from a younger age.
 As a result, they may become more aware about their satiety cues and could use those skills later on in life.

-Now we have an understanding of baby led weaning under our belt, let’s look at how to get started.
+Now we have an understanding of baby led weaning under our belt, let’s look at how to start baby led weaning.

 Just because your pediatrician says you can start solids at 4, 5, or 6 months (recommendations that we will cover in another post), doesn’t mean they’re ready.
 Parents should be on the lookout for signs of readiness in their baby before beginning the baby led weaning process.
 Here’s some things to look out for:

-- Baby should be able to sit up with support and have neck support so it’s easy for them to spit out food.
+- They should be able to sit up with support and have neck support so it’s easy for them to spit out food.

 - Baby should be showing interest in food and reaching out

-- Baby is opening their mouth to suck on items (hands, food or inedible items)
+- They’re opening their mouth to suck on items (hands, food or inedible items)